mfikes/ambly/README.md

 A [ClojureScript](https://github.com/clojure/clojurescript) REPL into iOS JavaScriptCore.

-Ambly is a REPL designed for use when devloping hybrid ClojureScript iOS apps.
+Ambly is a REPL designed for use when developing hybrid ClojureScript iOS apps.

 Ambly comprises a ClojureScript REPL implementation, along with Objective-C code interfacing JavaScriptCore.

 Ambly is under development.
 A demo iOS app is included so that you can give the REPL a spin!